charslaw/Pando/docs/README.md

 0. A Pando state tree node is *either* a branch or a blob.
 1. A branch should only contain other nodes.
-2. A blob should not contain another node.
+2. A blob should only contain raw data.
 3. An array of primitive value types is a blob.
 4. An array of blobs is a branch.